-LOST SADHANAS.ORG THE LOST SADHANAS PROJECT
+LOST SADHANAS.ORG | THE LOST SADHANAS PROJECT |

 It is in the steep mountains that the vultures have their nests.
 Vultures focus on both new life and old, death purification, and preparation.
 It is only after that purification that the soul is made ready for knowledge.
 Without it, the ancestors may take control of the powers gained and misuse them.
 Once the ancestor bonds are broken, the dakini can move on to her next role, the raven-headed dakini.

 The raven too is associated with death, but in the sense of paralysis of the body during meditation, as the soul exits and explores.
 It is a simulation of death, not real death.
-But the path of the soul is true one.
+But the path of the soul is a true one.

 The raven guides the soul through the dark, lower, supernatural worlds.
 It is the guide for those who die suddenly or by violence as well as those who sleep.
 In Tibet, it guides those who cannot make it to the burning ground or the place of exposure of corpses.
 It brings spontaneous and non-institutional exploration to the soul.